Local limits of random spanning trees in random environment: Low Disorder

 \section{Low Disorder}

 In this section, we prove Theorems \ref{T:Overlap}, \ref{T:local_limit} and \ref{T:length} for $\beta = \beta(n) \ll n/\log n$.
-We first prove lower bounds on the effective resistance using concentration arguments in Section \ref{SS:effR_low}.
-Then we prove matching upper bounds in Section \ref{SS:effR_up} by constructing a good flow on the weighted graph.
-The concentration of the effective resistance will then allow us to conclude Theorem \ref{T:Overlap} and, using the method of tree moments developed in \cite{BP93}, we may also prove Theorem \ref{T:local_limit}.
+We first prove lower bounds on the effective resistance using concentration arguments in Section~ \ref{SS:effR_low}.
+Then we prove matching upper bounds in Section~\ref{SS:effR_up} by constructing a good flow on the weighted graph.
+The concentration of the effective resistance will then allow us to prove Theorem~\ref{T:Overlap} and, using the method of tree moments developed in \cite{BP93}, we prove Theorem~\ref{T:local_limit}.